TeamGodfather/Paint-With-Shapes/README.md

 - Takes advantage of **JQuery** .animate()

-- Visual way of controling without needing the keyboard
+- Scraps the need for a keyboard

 <!-- section start -->
 <!-- attr: { hasScriptWrapper:true, class:"slide-section", showInPresentation:true } -->